natmegsweden/meeg_course_mne/README.md

 Here you find the tutorials for the doctoral course *Imaging in Neuroscience: with a focus on MEG and EEG Methods* at Karolinska Institutet from April 14th to May 3rd.

+This is an attempt to port from MATLAB to MNE-python.

 All tutorials are example of how to analyse MEG/EEG signals.
 This is not meant as an exhaustive account of how to analyse MEG/EEG data.
 The material is design to give an overview of different aspects of MEG/EEG data analysis and useable example code on how to do the analysis.

+To run the tutorial you need MNE-Python (https://mne.tools/stable/index.html), for that you first need to install Python and some modules, preferably installed in an Anaconda virtual environment.

+For this course, you will use the module MNE-python and its dependencies to analyses MEG/EEG data.
+It is recommended that you also install Anaconda, a virtual envorinment.

+Follow the instructions on how to install Anaconda and MNE [here](https://mne.tools/stable/install/install_python.html)

-To run the tutorial you need MATLAB (www.mathworks.com), FieldTrip (www.fieldtriptoolbox.org), and the tutorial data.
-All tutorials use FieldTrip.
-To learn more about FieldTrip, we recommend looking at the FieldTrip webpage for documentation and many more tutorial examples.
+You also need the tutorial data.
+All tutorials use MNE-Python.
+To learn more about MNE-Python, we recommend looking at the MNE-Python [webpage](https://mne.tools/stable/index.html) for documentation and many more tutorial examples.

+Here the scripts are written in [Spyder](https://www.spyder-ide.org), an envirornmet that is well suited for our purposes and will make any transition from MATLAB to Python easier.

 ## Overview